 - Entry Into Force: April 2, 2013

-The five-year, $600 million MCC compact with the Republic of Indonesia is designed to reduce poverty through economic growth.
-The compact’s three projects are expected to increase household income in project areas through increased productivity, reduced energy costs, and improved provision of public sector growth-enhancing goods and services.
+This compact with the Republic of Indonesia is designed to reduce poverty through economic growth.
+The compact’s three projects are expected to increase household income in project areas through better health and nutrition, sustainable land and energy management, and modernizing the system of government procurement of public goods and services.

-These objectives support the Government of Indonesia’s commitment to reducing greenhouse gas emissions and developing corridors of economic growth within its medium- to long-term development plans.
+These objectives support the medium- to long-term development plans of the Government of Indonesia and its commitment to reducing greenhouse gas emissions and developing corridors of economic growth.
 The Green Prosperity Project will provide technical and financial assistance for projects in renewable energy and natural resource management to raise rural household incomes.
-This is expected to reduce reliance on fossil fuels, improve land management practices, protect natural capital, and complement efforts to reduce emissions from deforestation and environmental degradation.
+This is expected to reduce reliance on fossil fuels, improve land management practices, protect natural capital, and complement efforts to reduce greenhouse gas emissions.